 The Yu-Gi-Oh card game has evolved greatly over the decades; we now have synchro, xyz, pendulum, and link monsters added to the fray.
 Of course, one constant is the importance of the monsters in your deck.
 Their ATK/DEF scores and especially effects are what will make or break your duel.

 Some of today's monsters have "flip" effects.
 These are simply effects that activate after a monster is flipped face-up after being set into defense position.

 8. Night Assailant

-First up, Night Assailant.
-As you can see, its Attack and Defense scores are both low; this guy's unlikely to last long in battle.
-However, he has two effects to compensate.
+Night Assailant's Attack and Defense scores are both pathetically low; he's more of a night tickler.
+However, he wields two potent effects.
 First, when he's flipped face-up, you get to target one of your opponent's monsters and destroy it, making Assailant a nice removal choice.

 Next, the amusingly named Dandylion.
 Again, this monster has low Attack and Defense, but an incredible effect: Dandylion summons two tokens in Defense Position when it's sent to the Graveyard.
 You can sacrifice these tokens to summon one of your stronger monsters, or simply use them as shields to absorb some of your opponent's attacks.

 6. Golden Ladybug

 Next, a personal favorite and surprisingly rare entry, Golden Ladybug.
-Its battle stats are atrocious, but that's irrelevant - normally, this monster never enters the field.
-Why?
-Its effect activates directly from your hand: During each of your turns, you can reveal this card in your hand to gain 500 Life Points.
+Its battle stats are atrocious, but that's irrelevant — this monster doesn't belong on the field Why?
+Its effect activates directly from your hand: During each of your turns, you can reveal it to gain 500 Life Points.

 5. Dupe Frog

 Finally, a monster with a respectable DEF stat!
 Dupe Frog's 2000 lets it survive against most monsters with a Level of four or less.
 Plus, it brandishes two helpful traits.
 First, when this amphibian is face-up, your opponent cannot target any other monster for an attack!
 Next, if Dupe Frog is destroyed, you're allowed to add one "Frog" monster from your deck to your hand — Flip-flop Frog and Treeborn Frog being excellent choices.